Nima-Fazeli/realsense-setup/README.md

 ### Operating system and Kernel
 I have only been successful in getting the realsense to work reliably on `Ubuntu 16.04`, it may work on other versions (it is supposed to work on 14.04) but not sure right now.
 Further, the most stable version of the realsense package requires `kernel 4.13`, I use the latest `4.13`.
 Things should, at least in theory, also work on `4.10`.

-Here are two methods to get Kernel 4.13 installed (second one may be easier):
+Here are two methods to get Kernel 4.13 installed:

 #### Method 1 (Easier):